italia/spid-cie-oidc-docs/docs/en/authorization_endpoint.rst

     - **Supported by**

   * - *access_denied*
-    - The OP denied access due to invalid or unsuitable credentials for the required SPID level.
+    - The OP denied access due to invalid or unsuitable credentials for the required SPID level (:rfc:`6749#section-4.1.2.1`).
-    -
+    - *302 Found*
     - |spid-icon| |cieid-icon|

   * - *unauthorized_client*